 - How much storage is needed in the tabletop gaming room?

 - What kind of lighting will you need?

 - What theme do you want to be reflected in your gaming space?

 That’s a long list of questions and the answers might not all be apparent at first.
 Let’s take a look at some of these.

 The first thing you need to identify is whether you are going to have a dedicated tabletop gaming room or if the space is going to be dual-purpose.
 I am fortunate to have my own dedicated tabletop gaming room, but it hasn’t always been that way.

 For most tabletop gamers the idea of having a room or dedicated gaming area is a dream come true.
 Whether that space is an unfinished basement or a specially designed gaming area, a dedicated gaming space is a luxury.

-Generally gaming rooms have similar setups.
-A central table with chairs and the games lining the walls.
+Generally, gaming rooms have similar setups.
+A central table with chairs and games lining the walls.
 It’s worth thinking about places for storing beverages and snacks, such as including a small dry or wet bar in the room.
 Proximity to a bathroom can be a great advantage as well.

 Gaming in Your Living Space